itsmng/wiki-backup/docs/lxc-install.md

 ![](img/lxc/step6.png)

 The template is now added in Proxmox.
-You can use it to create container.
+You can use it to create a container.

 ## Create ITSM-NG LXC container in Proxmox

 Go to your Proxmox administration panel and create a new CT.

-At the `Template` tab, choose the ITSM-NG template.
+On the `Template` tab, choose the ITSM-NG template.

 ![](img/lxc/step9.png)